 Choosing a broker to trade is unavoidable for retail traders.
 But the sign-up and set up process can be confusing for newcomers.
 Probably the first most confusing choice when signing up for a broker is the account type choice.
 Most brokers offer a wide variety of different account types.
-Just to mention a few: Individual, IRA, Custodial, Joint, (margin/cash)… All of them differ from each other, some a lot and some only in a few aspects.
+Just to mention a few: Individual, IRA, Custodial, Joint, (cash vs margin account)… All of them differ from each other, some a lot and some only in a few aspects.
 In this article, I will walk you through each and every relevant account type, so you know which is the best possible choice for you.

 Broker accounts can be owned by one or more individuals or even companies.
 First of all, I will present the different standard individual account types, so the brokerage account types with only one owner.
 These are the most commonly used brokerage account types.